 - 1.Employees handling solid, gas cylinders or liquid chlorine or muriatic acid drums are required to use the provided hand truck. - 2.
 Rolling or sliding any chemical drums should be avoided. - 3.
 Employees changing tanks or drums should wear steel-toed shoes, boots, or steel foot protectors. - 4.
 When working with liquid chlorine or caustic substances, a minimum of two pre-designated employees who have trained in the safe handling of pool chemicals must be present.
 Only authorized personnel will be allowed in unloading area during the delivery of pool chemicals. - 5.
-A full-face shield, safety glasses, and rubber gloves will be worn at all Revised November 2014 branch they are feeding.
+A full-face shield, safety glasses, and rubber gloves will be worn at all Revised November 2014 times when changing or dispensing any pool chemicals.
+A bucket of water and an eye-flushing device must also be readily accessible when handling any pool chemicals.